LSU fires men's basketball coach Matt McMahon, is finalizing agreement to rehire Will Wade

 The Louisiana governor appoints 15 of the 16 members of the LSU Board of Supervisors to staggered six-year terms.
 Landry has appointed seven so far and the terms of four other board members expire in June, giving the governor considerable influence over the leadership in LSU’s athletic department.

-Wade was exceedingly popular with LSU’s fan base, which was raucous in its support of Wade during pre-game introductions at the Pete Maravich Assembly Center even after accusations of his NCAA violations became public.
+Wade was exceedingly popular with LSU’s fan base, which was raucous in its support of him during pre-game introductions at the Pete Maravich Assembly Center — even after accusations of his NCAA violations became public.

 Wade went 105-51 at LSU.
 He led LSU to NCAA Tournament appearances in 2019, 2021 and 2022.
 His 2020 team appeared to be a virtual lock for March Madness before the tournament was canceled because of the COVID-19 pandemic.